becky82/mteh/extra_chars/characters-to-know-exist.md

 > 卐 (wàn)
 > 卍 (wàn)

+This use predates its appropriation by Nazi Germany.

 ### Decorative characters

 Some characters are mostly used for decorative purposes nowadays, such as: